Akilah Hospital

 Akilah Hospital (مستشفى عاقلة) is one of the oldest and best-known private hospitals in Jordan, founded by Dr. Ali Ismail Akilah in 1960.
 It is located at Abdul-Monem Riad Street in Jabal Amman in Amman, the capital city of Jordan.

-Founder & History
+Foundation

 Dr. Ali Akilah, the founder of Akilah Hospital.

 Dr. Ali Akilah was born in Lifta - Jerusalem in 1910 and graduated from the Faculty of Medicine at the American University of Beirut in 1939, then he worked in his private clinic in Lifta until 1941, and then as a surgeon doctor and Obstetrician in Hospital of Haifa until 1949, and then assigned at the United Nations Relief and Works Agency for Palestine Refugees clinic's in Qalqilya and then together with Dr. Basero (from Switzerland) the clinic had been developed into a health center with a surgical hospital.